AchimA/CAD-Helper/README.md

 This is sometimes required as some CAD export color, roughness & alpha to the View Port Display instead of the actual material node (i.e. BIM)

-## Plans for implementing:
-- [ ] Flatten selected hierarchy
-- [ ] Join selected object on the same level

 # Installation:

 1. Download the *.zip file of the latest release onto your hard-drive: